Anarcho-capitalism: Common property

-As opposed to anarchists, most anarcho-capitalists reject the commons.
-However, some of them propose that non-state public or community property can also exist in an anarcho-capitalist society.
-For anarcho-capitalists, what is important is that it is "acquired" and transferred without help or hindrance from what they call the "compulsory state".
-Deontological anarcho-capitalists believe that the only just and most economically beneficial way to acquire property is through voluntary trade, gift, or labour-based original appropriation, rather than through aggression or fraud.
+As opposed to most anarchists, most anarcho-capitalists reject the commons, maintaining that multiplicity of ownership proportionally reduces accountability, resulting in pollution and the tragedy of the commons.
+However, some propose that non-state public or community property can also exist in an anarcho-capitalist society.
+For anarcho-capitalists, what is important is that it is "acquired" and transferred without help or hindrance from the "compulsory state".
+Deontological anarcho-capitalists believe that the only just and most economically beneficial way to acquire property is through voluntary trade, gift, or labor-based original appropriation, rather than through aggression or fraud.

-Anarcho-capitalists state that there could be cases where common property may develop in a Lockean natural rights framework.
-Anarcho-capitalists make the example of a number of private businesses which may arise in an area, each owning the land and buildings that they use, but they argue that the paths between them become clear through customer and commercial movement.
-These paths may become valuable to the community, but according to them ownership cannot be attributed to any single person and original appropriation does not apply because many contributed the labour necessary to create them.
-In order to prevent it from falling to the "tragedy of the commons", anarcho-capitalists suggest transitioning from common to private property, wherein an individual would make a homesteading claim based on disuse, acquire title by the assent of the community consensus, form a corporation with other involved parties, or other means.
+Some left-Rothbardian anarcho-capitalists like Roderick T. Long argue that there could be cases where common property may develop in a Lockean natural rights framework.
+Anarcho-capitalists make the example of many private businesses that may arise in an area, each owning the land and buildings that they use, but they argue that the paths between them become clear through customer and commercial movement.
+These paths may become valuable to the community, but according to them, ownership cannot be attributed to any single person and original appropriation does not apply because many contributed the labor necessary to create them.
+To prevent it from falling to the "tragedy of the commons", anarcho-capitalists suggest transitioning from common to private property, wherein an individual would make a homesteading claim based on disuse, acquire title by the assent of the community consensus, form a corporation with other involved parties, or other means.

 American economist Randall G. Holcombe sees challenges stemming from the idea of common property under anarcho-capitalism, such as whether an individual might claim fishing rights in the area of a major shipping lane and thereby forbid passage through it.
-In contrast, Hoppe's work on anarcho-capitalist theory is based on the assumption that all property is privately held, "including all streets, rivers, airports, and harbors" which forms the foundation of his views on immigration.
+In contrast, Hoppe's work on anarcho-capitalist theory is based on the assumption that all property is privately held, including "all streets, rivers, airports, and harbors", which forms the foundation of his views on immigration.

 Intellectual property

-Most anarcho-capitalists strongly oppose intellectual property (i.e., trademarks, patents, copyrights).
-Intellectual property is typically opposed because ideas are seen as lacking scarcity; and implementing an idea does not prevent B from implementing the same idea.
-Further the arbitrary nature of intellectual property is commonly criticized.
-Stephan N. Kinsella argues that ownership only relates to tangible assets.
+Many anarcho-capitalists are critical of the legitimacy of intellectual property (i.e., trademarks, patents, copyrights).
+IP is typically opposed on the grounds that ideas are seen as lacking scarcity; and implementing an idea does not prevent another party from implementing the same idea.
+Further, the arbitrary nature of intellectual property is commonly criticized.
+N. Stephan Kinsella argues that ownership only relates to tangible assets.